pettarin/volumito/README.md

 ### From PyPI (Recommended)

-`volumito` is published on PyPI by @pettarin as the same-name package [volumito](https://pypi.org/project/volumito/)
+`volumito` is published on PyPI as the same-name package [volumito](https://pypi.org/project/volumito/)
 , and this is the recommended way of installing it for most users.